 Our staff are all highly qualified, experienced, and registered with the Australian Health Practitioner, the primary dental registration service in Australia.
 We understand that sustaining a dental injury can be both painful and traumatic, and we can help ease your fears as we treat your injuries.
 Our office is fully equipped with state-of-the-art equipment, including digital X-rays that enable our dentists to quickly and accurately treat your dental pain.
 We take your comfort seriously, to ensure that you feel as relaxed as possible while you’re being treated.

 If you are experiencing dental pain for any reason, you can call our friendly staff on (03) 9999 9703 during business hours.
-If you prefer to book online, you can click below to request an appointment, and a friendly member of our team will quickly call you to confirm your appointment.

 What is a Dental Emergency ?